The Amazing Elderberry

 Blog post after blog post touts elderberry as a great immune-booster.
 Truthfully, I don’t often get all excited about any one “superfood”.
 For the most part, I like to eat what I can grow, what’s available locally, and what I can forage.
 But my main criteria is whether I like it or not.

-Elderberries are yummy, but I have to admit that it’s hard to ignore the health benefits when even sites like The University of Maryland Medical Center are singing its praises.
+Elderberries are yummy, but I have to admit that it’s hard to ignore the health benefits when studies like this are showing that using elderberries relieved symptoms of the flu four days earlier than those receiving a placebo.

 Don’t jump the gun when harvesting elderberry.
 Be sure to wait until the fruit is a deep purple and juicy when squashed.
 There is a fine line when harvesting.
 You want to get them just before they are ready to fall off the bush by themselves because they are so ripe.
 Seeing the birds at the elderberries is another good sign that they are ready to harvest.